What’s in Democrats’ big bill? Climate, health care, savings

 The money would also be used to provide free vaccinations for seniors, who now are among the few not guaranteed free access, according to a summary document.

-Seniors would also have insulin prices capped at $35 a dose, though a provision to extend that price cap on insulin to Americans with private health insurances was out of line with Senate budget rules and Republicans stripped it from the final bill.
+Seniors would also have insulin prices capped at $35 a dose.
+A provision to extend that price cap on insulin to Americans with private health insurances was out of line with Senate budget rules and Republicans stripped it from the final bill.

 HELP PAY FOR HEALTH INSURANCE